pitschr/knx-link/README.md

 * General Help: * `./knx-link-client help`
 * Help about **read** sub-command: `./knx-link-client help read`
 * Help about **write** sub-command: `./knx-link-client help write`

+Reminder: If you are requesting the KNX Link Server from another machine, please make sure that the IP address of the machine list is white-listed on the KNX Link Server, otherwise your packets won't be accepted by the KNX Link Server for security reasons.
+See `server.allowed.addresses` setting of KNX Link Server.

 ### Global Arguments